Bylaws

 The act of a majority of directors who are present at a duly called meeting, at which a quorum exists, is the act of the Board, unless the Articles of Incorporation or these bylaws require the presence of a greater number of directors.

-Section 2 – Board of Directors Composition
+Section 2 – Composition

-The Board of Directors shall be composed of the Officers, the Councillors, and a voting Resident Director.
+The Board of Directors shall be composed of the Officers, the non-officer Councillors, and a voting Resident Director.
 Any former or current College Board member or Council Officer shall be an ex officio, non-voting, GSACEP Board member.
 All directors have the right to vote as directors.

 Section 3 – Terms of Office